adslwang4601/game_store/README.md

 * Final submission (DL: 19.2.2018 midnight)
 * Project demonstration

 Some steps are possible to be interactive.
-During the implementation phase (Step 2-6), appropriate testing will be done after finishing each step.
+During the implementation phase (Step 2-6), appropriate testing will be done after finishing each function.

 #### 4.2 Schedule
 * 16 Dec-21 Dec: Researching the topic, Collecting materials and Making the project plan.